 Our largest entry points are preschool with 22 open spaces, kindergarten with an average of 14 spaces, grade 6 with an average of 17 spaces, grade 7 with an average of 10 spaces, and grade 9 with an average of 23 spaces.
 Each year we typically have a few spaces available for new students in grades 1–5, 7, 8, 10 and 11.
 Admission to grade 12 is rare.

 Typically children do well during their student visit when they've had previous experiences in a variety of social situations involving other children and adults.
-Explain to your child that he or she will be spending part of the day visiting a school where there will be a lot of fun activities and new people to meet.
-We advise that you don't tell your child that he or she “will be able to go to school at Catlin Gabel next year" or that the student visit is to determine if he or she “can go to school at Catlin Gabel."
-There are many variables that factor into admission decisions, and we don't ever want any child to feel that he or she wasn't offered admission because of his or her actions on the student visit day.
+Explain to your child that he or she will be spending part of the day visiting a school where there will be a lot of fun activities as well as new people to meet.
+We advise that you don't tell your child that he or she “will be able to go to school at Catlin Gabel next year" or that the student visit will determine if he or she “can go to school at Catlin Gabel."
+There are many variables that factor into admission decisions; we don't want any child to feel that he or she wasn't offered admission because of their actions on the student visit day.

-The best way to prepare is to relax and anticipate a great day.
-After registering for your visit you will have an opportunity to tell us about your interests.
-We do our best to match you with a student host and class schedule that matches your interests.
-You'll want to consider your answer to “why Catlin Gabel" in preparation for your conversations with students and faculty throughout the day.
-Make sure to get a good night's sleep and have a healthy breakfast before coming to the visit.
+The best way to prepare is to have them take a deep breath and anticipate a great day.
+After registering for your child for a visit they will have an opportunity to tell us about their interests on the Pre-Visit Questionnaire.
+We do our best to match your child with a student host and class schedule that matches their interests.
+They will want to consider their answer to “why Catlin Gabel" in preparation for their conversations with students and faculty throughout the day.
+Please make sure they get a good night's sleep and have a healthy breakfast before coming to the visit.
 Lunch will be provided.

-If Catlin Gabel will be your child's first formal school experience and therefore doesn't have a teacher to complete an evaluation, please call the admission office to discuss other options such as a music teacher, coach, or other adult who isn't related to you and has interacted with your child on a regular basis.
+If Catlin Gabel will be your child's first formal school experience and therefore doesn't have a teacher to complete an evaluation, please call the admission office to discuss other options such as a music teacher, coach, or other adult (who isn't related to you) that has interacted with your child on a regular basis.

 Yes.
 Please visit our Affording Catlin Gabel page for more information.

-Although the Catlin Gabel admission committee has no minimum grade or score requirements for acceptance, the average admitted applicant maintained an "A/B" average at his or her previous school, and the majority of admitted applicants in the last three years scored above the 80th percentile on the SSATs.
+Although the Catlin Gabel admission committee has no minimum grade or score requirements for acceptance, the average admitted applicant maintained an "A/B" average at his or her previous school, and below is a look at how applicants admitted to Catlin Gabel have scored on the SSAT over the last three years.

 Kindergarten is from 8:20 a.m. to 2:50 p.m.